tarik0/DexEqualizer/README.md

 - Auto stop on low CHI balance.
 - Supports multihop between tokens.
 - Auto calculate the input amount.

+# Arbitrage Opportunities

+There are many variables that changes the arbitrage opportunity, some of them are;

+- The gas you are using in the arbitrage transaction.
+- The tokens that you are monitoring for arbitrage.
+- The DEX'es that you are monitoring for arbitrage.

+Basically, the first one determines your profit from the transaction.
+If you use less gas for the transaction, you are going find more arbitrage opportunities because you're sniping limit gets lower.
+For the second and the third ones, you can be the first one to find the arbitrage opportunities if you are looking to a pair that no-one is checking.

+TL;DR, each swap costs gas and you must lower the gas usage to make your transaction work.
+You must find a strategy to pass others.

 # Config Template